 Whatever you choose, Women of the ELCA wishes us all a holy Lent.

-Audrey Riley is director for stewardship for Women of the ELCA.
+Audrey Riley is the former director for stewardship for Women of the ELCA.
 Photo by Jim Veneman of the Rev. Adriana Johnson Rivas, Iglesia Principe de Paz, Houston, Texas.

 Your generous Thankofferings, regular offerings, and Where Needed Most gifts support our ever-growing collection of free resources.
 Thank you.